umanitoba-cssa/general-meeting/fall-2025/1-test1.md

+---
+title: Test1
+date: October 8th, 2025
+geometry: margin=1in
+---

-# this is test1
+this is test1
-test1test1